nate11235813/LocalScienceRAG/README.md

 ## 📚 Overview

-This is a refactored version of the RAG (Retrieval-Augmented Generation) application for scientific PDF processing.
-The new architecture provides better separation of concerns, modularity, testability, and maintainability.
+This is a RAG (Retrieval-Augmented Generation) application for scientific PDF processing.
+The architecture provides separation of concerns, modularity, testability, and maintainability.

 ## 🏗️ Architecture